 The last time a company showed this kind of courage was February 2016.

-Both companies faced enormous government pressure to weaken their safety architecture.
+The precedent Apple fought for was preserved: companies cannot be compelled to create backdoors in their own security architecture.
+Both companies faced enormous government pressure to weaken their safety posture.
 Both were accused of obstructing national security.
 Both refused.
 Apple was vindicated.

 History has a pattern here.

-I Have the Receipts — Cobra Computadores
+I Have the Receipts — Brazil Tried This

 I lived this story.

 That’s what happens when governments force their hand on technology.
 Whether through protectionism (Brazil 1984), compelled backdoors (FBI 2016), or coerced removal of safety guardrails (Pentagon 2026) — the pattern is the same.
-They don’t protect the ecosystem.
-They bury it.

 The Nuance — “Everybody Spies” and Why This Is Different